mattscott2040/apache-connect/README.md

 })
 ```

-In addition to a plan function, the `fn` argument can also be a Node.js HTTP server
+In addition to a plan function, the `fn` argument can also be an `apache-bridge` server
 instance or another Apache Connect app instance.

 ### app.use(route, fn)